As one of the largest disaster recovery organisations in the world, American Red Cross responds to an emergency every 8 minutes.

 Mark Wallace: Aside from response and recovery, how do you use GIS technology for preparedness and mitigation?

 Brian Keenum: We have a number of evolving programs in place to support our preparedness activities.
 For example, there is our home fire campaign which involves us installing smoke alarms and helping families plan and respond to evacuation alerts.
 Our GIS solution provides critical insights into where we need to go to install alarms or run fire safety awareness programs.
 It does this by capturing and mapping our own home fire data records as to where we have previously installed alarms or responded to an incident, as well as data provided from other fire departments or community groups.
 Then we have social vulnerability indexes to identify areas most at risk of fire incidents.
-By viewing and analysing this data through a geographic filter, we can clearly understand neighborhoods that require education through awareness campaigns or even door knocking.
+By viewing and analysing this data through a geographic filter, we can clearly understand neighbourhoods that require education through awareness campaigns or even door knocking.

 Beyond understanding where we need to install smoke alarms, it also helps our disaster action teams respond to every home fire in the US.
 Where appropriate we offer financial assistance to folks who can’t be in their homes due to damage and who needs help getting back on their feet.